casdoor/casdoor/README.md

 ## Contribute

-For casdoor, if you have any questions, you can give Issues, and you can also directly Pull Requests(but we recommend give issues first to communicate with the community).
+For casdoor, if you have any questions, you can give Issues, or you can also directly start Pull Requests(but we recommend giving issues first to communicate with the community).

 ### I18n notice